SherAdnanKhan/packt-api/docs/format.md

 Please note that responses are formatted in JSON.

-Error handling
+## Error handling

-Errors are returned using standard HTTP status codes.
-Pwinty will return an empty version of the expected item, with an errorMessage parameter (this makes deserialization easier in some languages).
+Errors are returned using standard HTTP status codes with an errorMessage payload.

 ## Standard API errors